RostakaGmfun/vilo/README.md

 # VILO
+###(V is Vendetta, I is indie, L is lightweight, O is open)

 C++ game engine in the making.
 No graphics so far.
 Stay tuned for more info.
+At the evenings I stream the develoment at livecoding.tv.
+[My channel](https://www.livecoding.tv/rostakagmfun/)
 ##Contributing
 The project is really small for now and nothing valuable hasn't been done yet, so it is recommended to wait for some time before contributing.